vstinner/unicode_book/encodings.rst

 Google posted an interesting graph of the usage of different encodings on the
 web: `Unicode nearing 50% of the web
 <http://googleblog.blogspot.com/2010/01/unicode-nearing-50-of-web.html>`_
 (Mark Davis, january 2010).
-Because Google craws an huge part of the web, these numbers should be reliable.
+Because Google crawls a huge part of the web, these numbers should be reliable.
 In 2001, the most used encodings were:

  * 1st (56%): :ref:`ASCII`